hobroker/uptime/README.md

 ## Features

-- **Active Monitoring**: Periodically checks the availability of configured websites.
+- **Active Monitoring**: Periodically checks the availability of configured targets.
 - **Serverless**: Runs on Cloudflare Workers with minimal infrastructure overhead.
-- **Telegram Alerts**: Sends a single downtime alert per incident and a recovery message when all monitors are healthy again.
+- **Telegram Alerts**: Sends a single downtime alert per incident and a recovery message when all checks are healthy again.
-- **Statuspage Sync (Optional)**: Maps each monitor to a Statuspage component and updates its status.
+- **Statuspage Sync (Optional)**: Maps each check to a Statuspage component and updates its status.
 - **Zero Trust Support**: Works with sites behind Cloudflare Zero Trust via client credentials.

 ## How It Works

-1. Configure a list of monitors in `uptime.config.ts`.
+1. Configure a list of checks in `uptime.config.ts`.
 2. A scheduled Cloudflare Worker runs on a cron defined in `packages/uptime-worker/wrangler.jsonc`.
-3. Each monitor is checked; results are stored in Workers KV (state + last-checked timestamp).
+3. Each check is performed; results are stored in Workers KV (state + last-checked timestamp).
-4. If any monitor is down, a single Telegram alert is sent and subsequent alerts are suppressed for that incident.
+4. If any check fails, a single Telegram alert is sent and subsequent alerts are suppressed for that incident.
-5. When all monitors recover, a Telegram recovery message is sent.
+5. When all checks recover, a Telegram recovery message is sent.
-6. If Statuspage.io credentials are configured, each monitor is synced to a Statuspage component.
+6. If Statuspage.io credentials are configured, each check is synced to a Statuspage component.

 ## Tech Stack